Religious Education and

 At John Stainer we love learning about other religions during our half-termly special RE Days.

+John Stainer is a culturally diverse school representing different cultures, faith groups and nationalities.
+We deliver a rich Religious Education curriculum with an aim to ensure the spiritual, moral, cultural, social, mental and physical development of our pupils.
 Through our RE lessons we are able to closely link work to our core school values, particularly community and respect.

 Our children look forward to RE days and enjoy learning about the diversity of different faiths and cultures.
 Lessons can include a focus on the following:

 - What is contained in the sacred text

 - What people eat

 These give children a greater understanding of the world we live in and the people that we share it with and help us to respect the thoughts and beliefs of others.

 n Early Years, RE is embedded throughout the curriculum and takes the form of role play, sharing stories and celebrating festivals.
 We celebrate Religious festivals throughout the year and invite visitors from faith communities to lead assemblies.
 Classes also visit different places of worship.

 On an RE Day all teachers deliver a unit based on the aspect of the religion, theme or faith being studied.
 The lessons are taught and assessed against key knowledge, skills and understanding of these religions.
 The children also have an opportunity to reflect on their learning about (or from) the different faiths.

 I love RE days because I get to learn about different things from the past.
 It gives me an understanding of important events.

 RE days help us to understand other people’s cultures e.g. the way they dress.
 It helps me to relate to people who are different to me.